pulumi/docs/reference/service/editions.md

 visiting:
 [https://github.com/settings/connections/applications/7cf9078f3c92b17a5f0f](https://github.com/settings/connections/applications/7cf9078f3c92b17a5f0f)

-Pulumi requires this scorp in order to verify memberships within the GitHub organization.
+Pulumi requires this scope in order to verify memberships within the GitHub organization.
 Pulumi will not have access to any of the organizations source repositories.

 ## SAML 2.0 based Organizations